Victoria’s Secret Angel Devon Windsor Shares First Photo As A Married Woman: ‘Mrs. Barbara’

 “So happy for you both!!!
 Congrats,” commented a third Instagram user, followed by a blue heart emoji that appeared to mirror the tranquil seascape.

 Devon and Dex tied the knot in the presence of family and friends, including a handful of supermodels such as Olivia Culpo, Cara Santana, Shanina Shaik, and Georgia Fowler.
 The couple got engaged last June, after dating for two years.
 Dex popped the question on a private beach in the Bahamas and went to great lengths to impress his bride-to-be.
-He proposed to Devon by taking her on a romantic hydroplane ride over the beach to reveal the words ‘Marry Me?” written in the sand.
+He proposed to Devon by taking her on a romantic hydroplane ride over the beach to reveal the words “Marry Me?” written in the sand.

 View this post on Instagram